amezquita-dav/david-amezquita-portfolio/projects/say-it-platform.md

 ![Login Screen](../screenshots/logo-sayit.png)
 ## Overview

-Say It! is a web-based academic management platform designed to support the administration of English learning programs and language schools.
+Say It! is an internal academic management platform designed to support the operations of my own English language academy.

+The system centralizes the management of students, teachers, academic levels, and course scheduling in a single web application.
+It was built to streamline administrative processes and provide clear visibility of academic operations as the academy grows.

-The system centralizes academic management processes including students, teachers, academic levels, and course scheduling.
-It provides role-based dashboards that allow administrators, teachers, and students to interact with the platform according to their responsibilities.
+The platform provides role-based dashboards for administrators, teachers, and students, allowing each role to interact with the system according to their responsibilities.

-The platform was developed using **Angular** with a modular architecture and integrates **Firebase services** for authentication, data storage, and cloud infrastructure.
+The application was developed using **Angular** with a modular architecture and integrates **Firebase services** for authentication, data storage, and cloud infrastructure.

 Main capabilities include: